Non-profit Legal Structures

 Trust

-Governing document: Trust Deed or Will
+Governing Document: Trust Deed or Will

 Advantages:

-Generally simple and inexpensive to set up.
+Simple and inexpensive to set up.

 One regulator – the Charity Commission.